 Scoil Mhuire will make every effort to facilitate the transition from primary school to secondary school and when requested will supply the Education Passport to the secondary school.

 Evaluation and Review

-This policy was created and reviewed in 2003, 2008, 2014, 2017, 2023
+This policy was created and reviewed in 2003, 2008, 2014, 2017, 2023.
+It will be reviewed every 4 years and/or as changes arise that suggest the need for review

-Signed:
+Signed: Eseptine Hero

-Signed:
+Signed: Dombe Clay